outscraper/outscraper-python/examples/Google Maps Photos Scraper.md

-# Google Maps Photos With Python
+# Google Maps Photos Scraper With Python

 Returns Google Maps photos from places when using search queries (e.g., restaurants, Manhattan, NY, USA) or from a single place when using IDs or names (e.g., NoMad Restaurant, NY, USA, 0x886916e8bc273979:0x5141fcb11460b226, ChIJu7bMNFV-54gR-lrHScvPRX4).
 In case no photos were found by your search criteria, your search request will consume the usage of one photo.[Outscraper API](https://app.outscraper.cloud/api-docs#tag/Google/paths/~1maps~1photos-v3/get).